 This information is provided as required by U. S. Environmental Protection Agency & Illinois Environmental Protection Agency.
 The many terms and acronyms used in the following paragraphs are defined below.
-If you have any questions or want to know where to find additional information about our water supply, contact Ken Gardner, Utilities Superintendent, at ken.gardner@northbrook.il.us or 847-664-4113.
+If you have any questions or want to know where to find additional information about our water supply, contact Utilities Superintendent Ken Gardner at [ken.gardner@northbrook.il.us](mailto:ken.gardner@northbrook.il.us) or 847-664-4113.